Skip to main content

 The strategic architect of the Hellenic League position at Salamis and the tactical victor through the Sicinnus stratagem.
 See greek-world-xerxes-invasion for detail.

-What is the walls of Athens?
+What are the walls of Athens?

 Show answer